huaweicloud/terraform-provider-huaweicloud/docs/resources/iotda_device.md

 to the platform, the `device_id` of the device is the same as the `gateway_id`.

 * `description` - (Optional, String) Specifies the description of device.
 The description contains a maximum of 2048 characters.
-Only letters, Chinese characters, digits, hyphens (-), underscore (_) and the following specail characters are allowed: `?'#().,&%@!`.
+Only letters, Chinese characters, digits, hyphens (-), underscore (_) and the following special characters are allowed: `?'#().,&%@!`.

 * `tags` - (Optional, Map) Specifies the key/value pairs to associate with the device.